High quality dance classes for people with Parkinson's, their family, friends and carers.

 - £5 per class, or pay for the whole term in advance (10 x sessions: £50)

 As usual, participants can pay in advance or weekly.
-Classes are £5 per person including carers, friends and family.
-Next term the fee will be £50 per person for the full ten weeks.
+Classes are £5 per person including carers, friends and family, or £50 per person if paying in advance for the full ten weeks.

-If you would like your name to be added to the waiting list, or if you have any queries about the programme, please contact Claire Thompson on [email protected] / 01865 252820.
+If you are interested in joining the classes, or if you have any queries about the programme, please contact Claire Thompson on [email protected] / 01865 252820.

 Quotes from current participants of the Dance for Parkinson's project: